gear-foundation/vara-wiki/docs/node/local-chain.md

 ## Overview

-This guide walks you through building and running a local Gear blockchain network for development and testing purposes.
+This guide walks you through building and running a local Vara blockchain network for development and testing purposes.
 While Vara provides testnet and mainnet environments, local development offers complete control over chain parameters, consensus mechanisms, and runtime modifications.

 ### When to Use This Approach